-If you or someone you love has been charged with prostitution, then you should immediately reach out to a San Diego prostitution defense lawyer at jD LAW.
+If you or someone you love has been charged with prostitution, then you should immediately reach out to a San Diego prostitution defense lawyer at jD Law Criminal Defense Attorneys.
 For more than 30 years, our law firm has provided thorough legal guidance to San Diego residence that has led to reduced sentences and a complete dismissal of cases.
 Our lead attorney is a board-certified criminal law specialist who can provide the same expertise in your case.

 Need to set up a consultation?
 Call the firm at (760) 630-2000 today!

 Prostitution is a criminal offense in which one individual provides a sexual act in exchange for compensation and is a violation of California Penal Code 647(b) PC.
 Even the attempt to engage in a sexual act for money or the offer of sexual activities in exchange for money are crimes.
 Acts of prostitution can be charged against both the alleged prostitute and the “John,” otherwise known that the person attempting to purchase sexual favors.
 In addition, compensation for prostitution is not limited to money and can include drugs, goods, or services, such as a bribe.

 But prostitution charges are not clear cut and can involve several different scenarios.
 Within the state of California, there are three types of charges that you can face, including:

 - Soliciting a sexual act in exchange for compensation;